Edtrea/Screeps-World/README.md

 When there are no transfering task to do, the transferer would search for building/upgrading job to do.

 ### Upgrader
-Only 1 upgrader should be created for each room
+Only 1 upgrader should be created for each room.

+Upgrader's only task is to upgrade the controller.
+Once the controller is fully upgraded the upgrader would only upgrade the controller when it is 50% in the process of downgrading.
+At other times, it will help with transferer/builder's tasks.

 ### Builder
 Only 1 builder should be created for each room

 # Tower
+During room state 1 & 2, towers will focus on repairing stuctures.

+During room state 3, towers will attack NPC invaders while focuses on repairing structures or healing creeps during player invasion.

 # Flags
+Flags will be used to manually control the Creeps